SDU-Math-SunLab/scFLASH-supplementary/README.md

 # scFLASH Supplementary Materials

-This repository contains the supplementary tables and data accompanying the paper **"scFLASH: A Flexible and High-resolution Analysis Framework for Single-cell Transcriptomics"**.
+This repository contains the supplementary tables and data accompanying the paper **"Effectively preserving biological variations in multi-batch and multi-condition single-cell data integration"**.

 All files are provided in `.xlsx` and `.pdf` formats for transparency and reproducibility.